Before You Go

 ☐ Sleeping bag, pad, sheet liner, small pillow, 5×7-foot tarp.
 Sleep kits including these items may be rented for $40, though we recommend bringing your own.
 (For trips in May/early June we suggest a synthetic-fill bag rated to 20°F.)

-☐ One 1-liter water bottle, insulated bottle recommended for trips in hot climates to prevent water from becoming too hot to drink
+☐ One 1-liter water bottle: durable and reusable, insulated bottles recommended for trips in hot climates to prevent water from becoming too hot to drink

 ☐ Headlamp or flashlight (consider bringing extra batteries)